John Williams (New England minister): Early life, education and marriage

 John Williams was born in Roxbury, Massachusetts Bay Colony in 1664, the son of Samuel Williams (1632–98) and Theoda Park (1637–1718).
 His grandfather Robert had immigrated there from England with his family about 1638.
 John had local schooling.
 Later he attended Harvard College, where he graduated in 1683.

 His marriage to Eunice Mather connected him to some of the leading clergy in the colony.
 She was a niece of Rev Increase Mather and a cousin of Rev. Cotton Mather.
 She was also related to Rev. John Cotton.

 Career

 Williams was ordained to the ministry in 1688, and settled as the first pastor in Deerfield.
 The frontier town in western Massachusetts was one of several on the upper Connecticut River; they were vulnerable to the attacks of French forces and their Native American allies from New France and northern New England.
 There was no settled border between the villages of these two colonies.

 The local Pocumtuc in the Connecticut Valley had resisted the colonists' encroachment on their hunting grounds and agricultural land.
-In the early 18th century, French and English national competition resulted in frequent raids between New England and New France, with each colonial power allying with various Native American tribes for First Nations to enlarge their fighting forces.
+In the early 18th century, French and English national competition resulted in frequent raids between New England and New France, with each colonial power allying with various Native American tribes or First Nations to enlarge their fighting forces.